Updated:

 2. Skooli

-Skooli is great if you don’t want a long-term commitment and just need someone to walk your child through tonight’s geometry problem set.
+Skooli is great if you don’t want a long-term commitment and just need someone to walk your child through a specific assignment or one off problem.
 Tutors cover a variety of subjects, including math, science, and English.

-But here’s where some parents pause.
-Because it’s a drop-in model, it can feel inconsistent.
+But because it’s a drop-in model, it can feel inconsistent.
 One night your child gets an amazing tutor who explains algebra beautifully.
-The next time, the tutor may not click with your child at all.
+The next time, the tutor may not click with the way your child learns.
 Without continuity, it’s hard to build momentum.
-And if your child needs regular help to build a strong foundation, costs add up quickly.
+And if your child needs regular help to build a strong foundation, this may not be the best platform for you.

 3. Learner